Who can check your criminal record

 Types of check

-- a standard check shows any spent and unspent convictions, cautions, reprimands and final warnings
+- a standard check, which shows any spent and unspent convictions, cautions, reprimands and final warnings

-- an enhanced check with barred lists shows the same as an enhanced check plus whether you’re on the list of people barred from doing the role
+- an enhanced check with barred lists, which shows the same as an enhanced check plus whether you’re on the list of people barred from doing the role

 Check your own record

 Your employer can ask you to request your own basic check.

 You can then show it to the person you’ll be working for.